 Doing the paperwork

 So, yes, snail mail for that whole process.
-The good news is now that we have received all of our apostilles back in the mail, which means that we can move on to the next step with our paperwork.
+The good news is that we have received all of our apostilles back in the mail, which means we can move on to the next step with our paperwork.

-How to become a permanent resident
+How to become a permanent resident of Costa Rica

 There are five ways that people can become permanent residents of Costa Rica.
 Two of those ways actually apply to us.
 One of those ways to become a permanent resident is to be an investor in Costa Rica.